 I also included weekly posters that you can display around the room for a little reminder.
 The posters include a picture of the book those specific words appeared in to allow students to more easily make connections to the words.

+Hopefully, you’ve found some new strategies for teaching vocabulary.
 I have everything in my TpT store, and you can check it out here!